-Welcome screen
+Welcome screen¶

 Wireframes

-• the game window (blue text):
+the game window (blue text):

-• need to change size and title
+we need to change its size and title

-• the WelcomeScreen room (orange text):
+the WelcomeScreen room (orange text):

-• the Title Object (green text):
+the Title object (green text):

-• contains an image
+it uses an image

-Class diagram
+Class diagram¶

 We can see that the WelcomeScreen class has two attributes:

-• background image
+a background image

 We can also see that the Title class has:

-1. Adjust window values
+Adjust the window values

-Adjust window values
+Adjust window values¶

 7SCREEN_WIDTH = 1280